-While Fuzz made popsicles, I made this.
-It’s a no-bake cheesecake and it won first place at the Maui Pineapple Festival in 2000.
+While Fuzz made popsicles, I made Frozen Pineapple Cheesecake.
+It’s a no-bake cheesecake which won first place at the Maui Pineapple Festival in 2000.
 The recipe is by Kristine Snyder, who lives in Hawaii, plays the harp and wins lots of recipe contests.
 Kristine’s a great cook and I didn’t want to mess with perfection, but I still added a little vanilla because I like how pineapple and vanilla taste together.

 This reminded me of millionaire pie, but classier and with no nuts.
-The pineapple glaze it the finishing touch, but if you don’t feel like doing that last step you could just garnish with pineapple sundae topping.
+The pineapple glaze is the finishing touch, but if you don’t feel like making glaze you could just garnish with pineapple sundae topping.

 Frozen Pineapple Cheesecake

 1 cup graham cracker cups —

 ¼ cup butter, melted – 60 grams

 8 oz cream cheese, softened – 230 grams

 3/4 cup granulated sugar – 144 grams

 1 1/4 cups heavy whipping cream –280 grams

 1 can (16 oz) crushed pineapple, drained – juiced reserved